 Designer Whey A

 Designer Whey is a cheap, easy to find option that I picked up at Trader Joe’s for less than 20 bucks.
-The chocolate flavor tastes just like the hot cocoa packets I used to drink as a kid.
-It has added B-vitamins, pre and probiotics, electrolytes, and vitamin D. It’s sweetened with stevia and monk fruit.
+The chocolate flavor tastes just like Swiss Miss hot cocoa packets I used to drink as a kid.
+It has added B-vitamins, pre and probiotics, electrolytes, and vitamin D. It is sweetened with stevia and monk fruit.

 Jay Robb’s Whey Protein B